Skip to Content

 • Run once manually

-• Enable a schedule for automatic refresh
+• Set a recurring schedule (hourly, daily, weekly) for automatic refresh

 Monitoring and Re-runs